LukioTools/SIMPLEMIDI/README.md

 ## Benefits
 This library has been inspired (copied) from MIDIUSB (made by Arduino) and USBMIDI made by BlokasLabs.
 <br>
-USBMIDI has major flaw: other usb libraries do not work at the same time on Windows.
-For example ``<Keyboard.h>`` does not work. in other hand, MIDIUSB is over simplified and isn't able to give one byte at the time.
+USBMIDI has major flaw: other USB libraries do not work at the same time on Windows.
+For example, ``<Keyboard.h>`` does not work. in other hand, MIDIUSB is over simplified and isn't able to give one byte at the time.
 But does support ``<Keyboard.h>`` on Windows. (both work on Linux)

 SIMPLEMIDI is designed to work with other libraries unlike the USMIDI on both Windows and Linux.
 We don't know the situation on MAC.
-This libary has input buffer, so you can read or write in any size. ``T t = read<T>()`` and ``write(T)`` where T is your datatype. further information [here](#midi_usb).
+This library  has input buffer, so you can read or write in any size. `T t = read<T>()` and `write(T)` where T is your datatype. further information [here](#midi_usb).

 ## Supported Devices
-The Libary is implemented only for AVR board having native USB functionality (ATMEGA32u4, arduino leonardo, micro pro, and similar devices).
+The library  is implemented only for AVR board having native USB functionality (ATMEGA32u4, arduino leonardo, micro pro, and similar devices).
 Software USB isn't supported.

 ## Bugs & features
 Feel free to open a new issue or do pull request.
 Fastest way to fix problem(s)/add feature(s) is pull request, as we are not committed on this project too much.
 Small changes or help can be done through issues.